The Benefits of Before and After School Programs

 Most children are very likely to feel more comfortable working on an assignment when they are in a less formal, low pressure environment but still are able to get help (if they need it) in finishing the assignment.
 Quality after school programs approach learning in even traditionally academic subjects, such as math and science, in a creative way, increasing a child’s interest in those subjects.
 Creative approaches improve the level of a child’s engagement with a subject.
 Whenever a child notices some progress and the positive effects of their extracurricular activities, they will gain more confidence and self-esteem and become motivated to be more active in the class.
 Greater interest leads to a stronger effort in school and less zoning out in subjects they find boring.

 Before and after school programs can greatly expand a child’s social circles and skills.
 If the program is located at your school, then your child will get the chance to connect with familiar faces but in a different environment.
 If it is not, then your child will get to meet new friends they wouldn’t know otherwise.
 By doing so, children get extra opportunities to use their social skills and build new relationships.

 teens who do not take part in after school programs are more likely to use drugs, drink alcohol, and smoke cigarettes.
 All children, not only teens, are likely to engage in risky behavior when left unsupervised, especially children who have learning or attention issues.
 An after school program will keep children engaged and also provide a safe environment that can result in better grades and decrease in behavioral problems.

-Kids, whether they are 8 or 80, need exercise.
-After care programs usually feature a recess, gym-time, or sports component that encourages children to move around, build healthy habits, and play outdoors.
+time if the weather is harsh, or sports component that encourages children to move around, build healthy habits, and play.
 In addition to these activities, most quality programs also include healthy snacks or meals, and emphasize the good habits of eating healthy.

 Some parents are skeptical about before and after school programs because they worry the extra activities will be a burden to their child’s already existing obligations.
 Quality aftercare, however, shouldn’t only be about learning and doing homework.
 They should provide children the opportunity to burn off some steam from a tough school day, spend time alone or with friends, and have some time to relax and unwind.